 This section provides verification steps that may be performed in the field to verify that the solution is configured properly.
-This section also provides a list of useful commands that can be used to troubleshoot the solution.

 9.1.
 Verification Steps

 The following activities are made to each test scenario.

 - Calls are checked for the correct call progress tones and cadences. - During the ringing state, the ring back tone and destination ringing are checked. - Calls are checked in both hands-free and handset mode due to internal Avaya requirement. - Calls are checked for speech path in both directions using spoken words to ensure clarity of speech. - The display(s) of the sets/clients involved are checked for consistent and expected calling party name and number and redirection information both prior to answer and after call establishment. - The speech path and messaging system are observed for timely and quality End to End tone audio path generation and application responses. - The call server maintenance terminal window is used for the monitoring of BUG(s), ERR and AUD messages. - Speech path and display checked before and after calls are put on/off hold from each end. - Applicable files are screened on an hourly basis during the testing for messages that may indicate technical issues.
 This refers to Avaya PBX files. - Calls are checked to ensure that all resources such as Virtual trunks, TDM trunks, Sets and VGWs are released when a call scenario ends.